evgeniatrudova/evgeniatrudova/README.md

  Hi!
 I am a front end dev student from Sweden.<br>
- I am passionate about people building authentic connections and truly believe that we can add an incredible value to society through technology and kindness.<br>
   <br>
   Check out my work and have a lovely day!<br>
   ___